History of my Morris Cowley Tourer

 At last in 2011 more time was devoted to it and by 2012 the engine was run at a special 80th birthday party!, though it is currently (and, I now know, mistakenly) fitted with a magneto.
 Following years of believing that the ‘original’ ‘terrible’ coil conversion was a later addition I now know it was the actual Morris approach.
 Something else to be fixed.
-(2015: A new coil conversion has been purchased though is not yet fitted!)
+(2015: A new coil conversion was purchased and later fitted!)

 In the past few years I have been greatly indebted to Dave Ward of Caddington, Bedfordshire who has helped bring the car to within a whisker of running.

 The car was aged 80 on 18th June 2012.
 By 2014 it was repainted, had new seats and as of June 2014, it had a new hood.
 Nearly ready for a run.

 The Cowley subsequently made it to the 2014 Kop Hill Climb and 'did' the hill too!
-OK it was trailered there - but it had only been round the block at home once before (and never even got into top gear either) and Kop Hill is an 80 mile round trip from here!!
+OK it was trailered there - but it had only been round the block at home once before (and had never even got into top gear either) and Kop Hill is an 80 mile round trip from here!!

 See a video of the start of the 'run' here... http://bit.ly/cowleykophill.
 Below is a 'still' taken when we had just got the car into top gear (for the first time in decades) but just before the hill really starts to get much steeper and changing down to bottom gear whilst on a very steep hill, something never performed on this car since 1965, was imminent!
 Hence the concentration on the faces of the occupants!!
 Thankfully 'memory served' and all was well, but we took it slowly coming back down the other side of the hill since the brakes too had never really been tested before then either.
 Exciting times.

 here to look at - or even purchase from Snapfish if you wish! - a